 come to the conclusion that an A series depends on a term outside the A series.
 This term, then, could in time, and yet must be such that different relations nine the other terms of those relations, as being past, future.
 To find such a term would not be easy, and term must be found, if the A series is to be real.
 But nore positive difficulty in the way of the reality of the st, present, and future are incompatible determinations.
 It must be one or the other, but no event can be more If I say that any event is past, that implies that it present nor future, and so with the others.
-And this ess is essential to change, and therefore to time.
-For hange we can get is from future to present, and from past.
+And this less is essential to change, and therefore to time.
+For lange we can get is from future to present, and from past.

-Tracteristics, therefore, are incompatible.
-But every them all1.
-If M is past, it has been present and future. ure, it will be present and past.
-If it is present, it has e and will be past.
+them all.
+If M is past, it has been present and future. are, it will be present and past.
+If it is present, it has and will be past.
 Thus all the three characteristics each event.
 How is this consistent with their being ole?

-he-series has a first term, that term will never be future, and if it rm, that term will never be past.
+ne-series has a first term, that term will never be future, and if it rm, that term will never be past.
 But the first term, in that case, at and past, and the last term will be future and present.
 And the two incompatible characteristics raises the same difficulty as the three.
 Cp. p.
+26.

-26. and will be present and past.
-The characteristics are only incompatible when they are simultaneous, and there is no contradiction to this in the fact that each term has all of them successively.
+patible when they are simultaneous, and there is no contradiction to this in the fact that each term has all of them successively.

 331. But what is meant by "has been" and "will be"?
 And what is meant by "is," when, as here, it is used with a temporal meaning, and not simply for predication?
 When we say that X has been Y, we are asserting X to be Y at a moment of past time.
-When we say that X will be Y, we are asserting X to be Y at a moment of past time.
-The moment of future time.
+When we say that X will be Y, we are asserting X to be Y at a moment of future time.
 When we say that X is Y (in the temporal sense of "is"), we are asserting X to be Y at a moment of present time.